seanlth/CS4098PaddyPaddy/README.md

    scrolling is done by clicking and dragging the mouse or by using the arrow keys.
 [Dialog pop-ups are integral please
    do not disable the page from creating them.]

+4. There are also some smoke tests available by running "make test".

 ## Dependencies
 * Ubuntu 14.04